+When you begin blacktop sealcoating, it is important to be properly equipped and have patience.
 It can take a whole day to clean and prepare your asphalt driveway for sealing.
 Plus, you’ll want to budget time to apply two coats of product and allow the driveway surface to dry for at least eight hours between coats.
-As you plan when to start your sealing project, it’s a good idea to monitor the weather and choose two days where temperatures are expected to be above 45° F.
+As you plan when to start your sealing project, it’s a good idea to monitor the weather and choose two days where temperatures are expected to be above 45 °F.

 Don’t know how to repair cracks in an asphalt driveway?
 Follow these simple steps.

 - Protect and mask off driveway edges.
 The process of blacktop sealcoating is messy.
 Asphalt sealer splashes on clothing, garage doors and sidewalks.
 Before applying sealer, protect nearby doors and surfaces with drop cloths.
 Mask off driveway edges and use a small brush to ensure clean lines when you apply your sealer.

 - Pour the blacktop sealcoating product onto the driveway and spread carefully.
 Beginning in the top corner of the driveway, pour the sealer on the driveway.
 Use a long-handled squeegee to spread a thin layer over the asphalt.
 Repeat this step until you reach the end of the driveway.

 - Allow the sealer to dry and apply a second coat.
 Let the first coat of asphalt driveway sealer dry for eight hours.
 Then, apply a second coat and wait 24–48 hours before opening the driveway to vehicle traffic.